Rinnegatamante/DaedalusX64-vitaGL/README.md

 ## Build Instructions

-In order to compile this, you'll first need to install [libmathneon](https://github.com/Rinnegatamante/math-neon), [vitaGL](https://github.com/Rinnegatamante/vitaGL) and [dear ImGui](https://github.com/Rinnegatamante/imgui-vita).

-When installing vitaGL, be sure to use this command when compiling it: `make HAVE_SBRK=1 NO_DEBUG=1 install`.

-Once you've satisfied those dependencies requirements, you can compile DaedalusX64-vitaGL with:
+You can compile DaedalusX64-vitaGL with:
 ```
 mkdir daedbuild
 cd daedbuild